fvaleri/strimzi-debugging/sessions/006/README.md

 Deploy the Kafka cluster with our brand new volumes, wait for the cluster to be ready, and try to consume some data.
 **Don't forget to adjust the storage size in Kafka custom resource.**
-To speed up log recovery and partition synchronization, we can bump `num.recovery.threads.per.data.dir` and `num.replica.fetchers`.
+To speed up log recovery and partition synchronization, we can tune recovery threads and replica fetchers.

 ```sh
 $ cat sessions/001/resources/000-my-cluster.yaml \